LaurenHuet/eDNA_automated_audit/README.md

   - Samples in FAIRe but absent from phyloseq are classified by cause:
     - Non-ITC control samples (EB, WC, FC, NTC): PASS — controls may have 0 reads
     - ITC positive controls: WARN — ITC should always have reads; absence is concerning
-    - Real samples not found in the pipeline samplesheet: PASS — excluded/discarded before pipeline ran
+    - Samples not present in the pipeline samplesheet: PASS — excluded/discarded before pipeline ran
-    - Real samples in the pipeline samplesheet with `discarded=False`: WARN — undiscarded sample missing from phyloseq, check read counts
+    - Samples in the pipeline samplesheet with `discarded=False`: WARN — undiscarded sample missing from phyloseq; check read counts
-- Column name cross-check (`sam_data` vs. FAIRe `sampleMetadata`):
-  - Internal pipeline columns (`discarded`, `sample_type`, `use_for_filter`) are excluded from comparison
+- Column name cross-check (`sam_data` vs. FAIRe `sampleMetadata`): mismatches flagged as WARN; internal pipeline columns (`discarded`, `sample_type`, `use_for_filter`) are excluded
-  - Mismatches flagged as WARN
 - Unexpected files flagged as WARN

 #### `07-faire` — FAIRe metadata xlsx files